This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 One of the most common questions I get asked about what to wear in Hawaii is what to wear to a luau in Hawaii?

 For a luau in Hawaii, you can absolutely get dressed up!
-An outfit for a luau doesn’t need to be formal evening attire, but going to a luau or fancy dinner in Hawaii is your best opportunity to break out your favorite sundress, and style it for evening.
+An outfit for a luau doesn’t need to be formal evening attire, but going to a luau or fancy dinner in Hawaii is your best opportunity to wear one of the Hawaii vacation dresses you bought, and style it for evening.

 Here’s the most important thing to keep in mind when dressing for a luau: many luaus in Hawaii take place in the sand on the beach.